30 December 2013

 Doug is an ice hockey champion, skating in the winter Olympics, when a nasty accident leaves him unable to see well enough to play seriously again.
 His brother owns a bar, and expects Doug to work with him.

-Kate is a rather spoiled figure skating champion, also skating in the winter Olympics, who has an unexpected fall which she blames on her partner.
+Kate is a rather spoiled figure skating champion, also skating in the winter Olympics.
+She has an unexpected fall which she blames on her partner.
 She is very demanding and has a hot temper, and it becomes increasingly difficult for her trainer to find anyone willing to skate with her.
 Yet her father wants her to win a medal at the next Olympics.

 It's all rather predictable, rom-com style, with the amusing moments being the spars between the two main protagonists, and the romantic element quite low-key.
 Naturally Kate and Doug are going to fall for each other in the end - the chemistry between them on ice is incredible! - but neither wants to admit it, as they spar like siblings.

 The rating is PG on both sides of the Atlantic, which accurately reflects that there is minimal violence, no bad language, and no nudity.
-However there are undoubtedly innuendoes and a couple of bedroom scenes (albeit covered up with nothing happening on screen) and the storyline is unlikely to appeal to anyone under the age of about 12 anyway.
+However there are undoubtedly innuendoes and a couple of bedroom scenes (albeit covered up with nothing happening on screen).
+In my view, the storyline is unlikely to appeal to anyone under the age of about 12 anyway.

-There's some great skating and some mild tension as they head towards the competitions, and I thought it was an enjoyable film, in a low-key kind of way.
+There's some great skating and some mild tension as they head towards the competitions.
+I thought it was an enjoyable film, in a low-key kind of way.

 I'm not entirely sure why Amazon recommended this to me, but am glad it did.
 My husband and our twenty-something son enjoyed it too.